asimbhawsinghka/imdb_web_Scrapping/README.md

 11. Gross earnings in Million US Dollars, and
 12. Viewer Certificate issued to the movie

-Subsequently, exploratory data analysis is to be done on this data set to draw any insights.
+Subsequently, I will explore this data to draw any insights.

 Skills I intend to pick up through this project:
 1. Version Control